 After the implant has bonded to the jawbone, the second phase begins.
 The surgeon will uncover the implants and attach a small healing collar.
-Drs.
-Turner, Mokris, Aebli and Heap can then start making your new teeth.
+Dr. Turner, Dr. Mokris, Dr. Aebli, Dr. Heap, Dr. Shan or Dr. Rosas can then start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the implants.
 The replacement teeth are then made over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.

 Learn More About Dental Implants

 For more information, or to schedule an appointment, call 407 870-7404 today!